Ficool

 Gold.

-"Eehem… Caelin, you remember asking me for permission to join the knights?" he asks, holding his drink.
+"Ehem...
+Caelin, you remember asking me for permission to join the knights?"

-Conrad swirls his glass and looks straight into Caelin's eyes.
+Conrad slowly swirled his glass before looking directly into Caelin's eyes.

 "I changed my mind."

-Caelin is shocked.
 "You already gave me permission.
 Why did you change your mind?
-Is it because I have friends?" he shouts, angry.
+Is it because I have friends?"

-Conrad's expression hardens.
-"Friendship and connection are nothing but burdens for someone who is about to take care of a kingdom," he says firmly.
+"Friendship and connection are nothing but burdens for someone who is about to take care of a kingdom," he said firmly.

 "Besides, if that friend of yours, Alaric, is truly capable, he might get the chance to become a knight.
 And you can be friends again once that happens."